Dana Terrace: Terrace and LGBTQ+ representation in The Owl House

 The Owl House has been praised for its depiction of an LGBTQ+ relationship between the characters of Luz Noceda and Amity Blight, for which Terrace is responsible.
-During its second season, the series was also lauded for the inclusion of a non-binary and presumably transgender character, in the form of Raine Whispers.
+During its second season, the series was also lauded for the inclusion of a non-binary transgender character, in the form of Raine Whispers.
 She actively uses Twitter to confirm the LGBTQ+ identities of characters.
 Though Disney was initially resistant to the portrayal of a queer relationship on the show, Terrace eventually gained their support, crediting the change of mind to her "stubbornness".

-Terrace told Vanity Fair in March 2021 that she was open about plans for Luz being bisexual and including LGBT+ characters during development of the show.
+Terrace told Vanity Fair in March 2021 that she was open about plans for Luz to be bisexual and include LGBT+ characters during the development of the show.
 She was later told that she could not "have any kind of gay storyline among the main characters."
 Terrace said that, in response, "I let myself get mad, to absolutely blow up, and storm out of the room.
 Life is short and I don't have time for cowardice, I was ready to move on to greener pastures if need be."
 A "week or two" later, she was "given the all-clear" and describes the studio as supportive since then.

 News media such as CNN and Deadline have expressed support for these portrayals, while conservative sites like One Million Moms have expressed the opposite, condemning Disney Channel for their inclusion of LGBTQ+ identities in the series.

-In 2023, Dana announced on her Instagram that she would be leaving Disney.